askulkarni029/Real-Estate-Web-Scraping-Automation-Bot/README.md

 # 🌤️ Real-Estate-Web-Scraping-Automation-Bot
-UiPath RPA bot scrapes real estate data from Zillow using a city name.
-It opens an incognito browser, extracts prices, beds, baths, area, and addresses across pages, cleans the data, calculates price per sq ft, and exports results to Excel for easy analysis.
+“An intelligent UiPath bot that scrapes, cleans, and converts real estate data into ready-to-analyze Excel reports.”